asterisk/documentation/docs/Development/Roadmap/Asterisk-14-Projects/Asterisk-14-Project-Media-Playlists.md

 * `lang` - specified only once, and applies to all `sound:` resources.
 * `offsetms` - specified only once, and only applies to the first specified resource.
 If the first specified resource is not a `sound:` resource, the parameter has no effect.
-* `skipms` - specified only once, and applies to all {{sound:}} resources.
+* `skipms` - specified only once, and applies to all `sound:` resources.
 If the process of issuing a reverse/forward takes the user past the beginning/end of a media resource, then the previous media resource/next media resource should be started at the approximate offset.

 Playbacks Resource Operations
 -----------------------------